nomic/api-driver/README.md

 api-driver
 ==========

-string together json api calls without all the fuss
+string together json api calls like a boss